hybridgroup/capable/README.md

 Often times we need to reuse code between projects and it's too troublesome to properly split those parts into gems.
 It would be so much easier to just copy the file over! ... but then there's the problem with handling the changes...

-This is primarily used for sharing models (and somewhat limitedly views) across similar subprojects.
+This is primarily used for sharing models/modules (and somewhat limitedly views) across similar subprojects.
 They usually act on the same schema.
 See the Appendix for problems this gem is trying to solve.

 # Usage

 You'll need to include capable as a development gem.
 (There's no reason to use it in production.)

+It's only requirement is ruby 1.9 (it might work with 1.8.7 if you make some changes, but it's not officially supported, so you're on your own).
+You can however run it on a ruby 1.8.7 project as long as you run capable with another ruby. ie you'll need to switch to a ruby 1.9 to run capable, and then switch back when done.

 ## Defining your list